Madame Web (film): Plot

 Cassie returns to her apartment and finds her mother's notes, which tell of Ezekiel's identity and the true nature of his powers.
-Ignoring Cassie's instructions, the girls go to a diner where Ezekiel finds them.
-After briefly incapacitating Ezekiel by ramming him with the taxi, Cassie takes the girls back to Queens and they take refuge at Ben's.
+Ignoring Cassie's instructions, the girls go to a diner where he finds them.
+After briefly incapacitating Ezekiel by ramming him with the taxi, Cassie takes the girls back to Queens, and they take refuge at Ben's.
 Cassie flies to Peru and tracks down Santiago, the tribal chief who had tried to save her mother.
 He puts her through a ritual that separates her soul from her body.
-She experiences a plane of higher consciousness where all living things are connected and every possible future can be seen.
-Cassie learns that her mother sought the spider not for fame or money, as she had initially believed, but to save Cassie from having myasthenia gravis, which she suffered from.
-Santiago tells her that accepting her responsibility can unlock her true power.
-Ben's pregnant sister-in-law Mary goes into labor earlier than expected, so he takes her to the hospital, along with the girls, who are seen on camera when in the car.
-Ezekiel intercepts them again, but Cassie rescues the girls in an ambulance and distracts Ezekiel so Ben and Mary can escape.
+She experiences a higher plane of consciousness in which all living things are connected, and every possible future can be seen.
+Cassie learns that her mother sought the spider not for fame or money, as she had initially believed, but to save Cassie from being born with myasthenia gravis, which the bite wound up curing.
+Santiago tells Cassie that accepting her responsibility can unlock her true power.
+Ben's pregnant sister-in-law Mary goes into labor earlier than expected, so he takes her to the hospital with the girls, who are seen on camera in the car.
+Ezekiel intercepts them again, but Cassie rescues the girls in an ambulance and distracts him long enough for Ben and Mary to get to the hospital.

 The group lures Ezekiel to a condemned fireworks factory and sets up traps to disorient him while Cassie calls for a medical evacuation helicopter to fly to their location.
-He destroys the helicopter and separates the girls, then taunts Cassie with Constance's death.
+He destroys it and separates the girls, then taunts her with Constance's death.
 Cassie uses her powers to guide the girls to safety, then lures Ezekiel into the final trap, which fatally crushes him.
 An ignited firework strikes Cassie in the face, severely injuring her.
-The girls save Cassie, and she is taken to the hospital just as Mary gives birth to her son.
+The girls save her, and she is taken to the hospital just as Mary gives birth to her son.
 (Note: Identified off-screen as Peter Parker) Cassie wakes up to discover that she is now blind and paraplegic due to her injuries.
 However, her clairvoyance enables her to see the future more clearly.
 She assures the girls that she will mentor them in their future roles (Note: Identified off-screen as the Spider-Women) when the time comes.